After exploring the most obvious places and attractions in the Imperial city it really pays to get off the beaten path in Vienna.

 Home to the iconic Giant Ferris Wheel, the Prater is the oldest amusement park in the world and not exactly what you would call an off the beaten path destination.
 However, beyond roller-coasters, merry-go-rounds, and candy shops, the area covering six million square meters also features vast lawns and woods.
 These green grounds are virtually unknown to tourists, such that the 4,5 km long straight boulevard called the Prater Hauptalle is a heaven for local runners, inline skaters, pedestrians, and bicyclists.

 Its location only 3 km away from the Stephansplatz (city center) has earned the Prater a spot among the ten best city parks in the world.
 Add that to your list of things to do in Vienna, it’s a must!

-The Türkenschanzpark (Turks’ Ditch Park) in Vienna
+The Türkenschanzpark (Turks’ Ditch Park)

 To reach this park located on the spot where in 1683 the Turkish army entrenchments were built, you simply need to take trams 40 or 41 from the Schottentor station.
 There is something for every taste in the 2,500 square meters area including a lookout water tower (the Paulinenwarte), sport facilities, lovely walking paths, a pond, and a waterfall.

 Our favorite monument is the fountain in oriental style donated by the Turkish embassy as a sign of friendship between Turkey and Vienna.
 We also love the Meierei-Diglas restaurant inside the park, run by the great-great-grandchildren of the man who served a sweet treat to Emperor Franz Josef in 1888 when the Türkenschanzpark was open.

 The Kurpark Oberlaa